Chloepan33/System-Monitoring-Tool/README.md

 Last I add documentation, improve it with error handling and test the code.

+---

-Documentations for functions are included with the code.
+Documentations for the functions are included with the code.